embeddedkafka/embedded-kafka/README.md

 ### Use without the `withRunningKafka` method

 A `EmbeddedKafka` companion object is provided for usage without the `EmbeddedKafka` trait.
-Zookeeper and Kafka can be started an stopped in a programmatic way.
+Zookeeper and Kafka can be started and stopped in a programmatic way.

 ```scala
 class MySpec extends WordSpec {